MicrosoftDocs/memdocs/windows-365/enterprise/create-provisioning-policy.md

 7. On the **Configuration** page, under **Windows settings**, choose a **Language & Region**.
 The selected language pack will be installed on Cloud PCs provisioned with this policy.
 8. Optionally, under **Additional services**, choose a service to be installed on Cloud PCs provisioned with this policy:
     - **Windows Autopatch (preview)** is a cloud service that automates updates for Windows, Microsoft 365 Apps for enterprise, Microsoft Edge, and Microsoft Teams on both physical and virtual devices.
 For more inforamation, see [What is What is Windows Autopatch?](/windows/deployment/windows-autopatch/overview/windows-autopatch-overview) and the [Windows Autopatch FAQ](https://go.microsoft.com/fwlink/?linkid=2200228).
     - **Microsoft Managed Desktop** is a cloud service that helps with device deployment, service management and operations, and security.
-For more information, see [What is Microsoft Managed Desktop](/managed-desktop/intro/) and the [Windows Autopatch FAQ](https://go.microsoft.com/fwlink/?linkid=2200228).
+For more information, see [What is Microsoft Managed Desktop](/managed-desktop/intro/).
 9. Select **Next**.
 0. On the **Assignments** page, choose **Select groups** > choose the groups you want this policy assigned to > **Select** > **Next**.
 11. On the **Review + create** page, select **Create**.
 If you used Hybrid Azure AD Join as the join type, it can take up to 60 minutes for the policy creation process to complete.
 The time depends on when the Azure AD connect sync last happened.